10 Best Paul Klee Art Projects for Kids

-Now that is quite a unique, though accurate description of a line!
+Now that is quite a unique, though an accurate description of a line!
 And this single quote represents everything that Paul Klee, the German-Swiss artist, was about.
 He was a man without pretenses, who wasn’t afraid to call a spade a spade.
-It reflects his penchant for the basics, his simplicity and of course, his sense of humor!
+It reflects his penchant for the basics, his simplicity, and of course, his sense of humor!
 This makes it all the more fun to learn about this interesting artist, with the help of some Paul Klee art projects for kids!

-Paul Klee is quite different from most famous artists.
-While other artists were often single minded about their art from the start, Klee grew up learning music.
-He was very good at it too, but rebelled to learn art during his teens.
-Even then he wasn’t too confident, saying that he “probably never would learn to paint” and that “a long struggle lies in store for me in this field of color”.
-But nevertheless, he decided to study about color, eventually becoming an expert.
 He was also unique in the sense that he didn’t subscribe to any particular kind of art, experimenting and practicing all kinds instead.
 Let’s learn more about his colorful personality through these Paul Klee art projects for kids to make, play and learn!

 10 Paul Klee Art Projects for Kids

 The Castle and the Sun is one of Paul Klee’s most iconic works of art.
-It’s a mix of colors and geometric shapes like squares, triangles and diamond shapes along with a huge circle for the sun.
+It’s a mix of colors and geometric shapes like squares, triangles, and diamond shapes along with a huge circle for the sun.
 Art is Basic recreates this artwork in a lovely collage, which the kids can make based on colors of their choice.
 Use a mix of watercolor paper, magazines and scrap paper for a lovely effect.

-Paul Klee’s sarcastic humor was often reflected in his work, and one example is the painting called ‘The Head of a Main going Senile’.
+Paul Klee’s sarcastic humor was often reflected in his work, and one example is the painting called ‘The Head of the Main going Senile’.
 It features a man with a rather whimsical expression, something that has been captured in this fun art project by Lost Persons Home School.

 Like we said, Klee studied color intensely, and he’s got some beautiful work showing color families and color gradation.
 Arte a Scuola has a unique take on this, by using black markers on book pages to draw shapes and coloring them in.

-Paul Klee adored cats and his own pets were often models for his art work!
+Paul Klee adored cats and his own pets were often models for his artwork!
 As a result, we can see many cat-related works of art, an important one of which was The Cat and the Bird.
 This book of the same name talks about the friendship between a cat and a bird, told through a series of illustrations based on Paul Klee’s works.
 The book also talks about the painting and is a great pick for young readers.

-Self portraits are a part of nearly every artist’s art class, and this project from Simply Art Lessons uses Klee’s geometric shapes and bright colors with tissue paper.
+Self-portraits are a part of nearly every artist’s art class, and this project from Simply Art Lessons uses Klee’s geometric shapes and bright colors with tissue paper.
 The paper is wet and the color is allowed to bleed through, creating a gorgeous effect.

 Remember the quote about the dot going for a walk?
 The art work, The Groom’s Arrival’, is almost a literal interpretation of that, and Art Projects for Kids has an easy diagram that is very close to the original!
 Just follow the instructions and let your pencil glide along.